Saraesabbagh/CV-1/README.md

 <br>
 Head of Customer Success and Partnerships

 Payments fintech based in London.
-My role was to managed and improved the customer pipeline for UK customers.
+My role was to managed and improve the customer pipeline for UK customers.
 I was also responsible for new partnerships with a mind to look emerging opportunities.
 ### <a href="https://www.instagram.com/heartmeltstoasties/?hl=en" target="_blank">Heart Melts 🧀</a>
 (Feb 2020- Present)<br>
 Director
 <br>
-Self employed running a vegan toastie at markets and festivals.
+Self employed running a vegan toastie stand at markets and festivals.
 Originally set up as a side hustle to save money to buy a house.
 Now i'm on the property ladder I stick to making toasties for myself.

 ### Jobsolutely 👷